Don Partridge: Professional

 By autumn 1969, together with Gordon Giltrap and other members, he had founded the group Accolade.
 This was an acoustic band, who developed a style of folk/jazz fusion.
 They recorded two albums (the second after Giltrap had left) and one single, before finally splitting up in 1971.
 Partridge returned to busking and, after journeying throughout England and Wales in a gypsy caravan, later moved to Sweden where, in 1974, he recorded the album Don Partridge and Friends.
 He continued to write music based on his relationships, travels and experiences, then formed a new group in Sweden called Slim Volume which toured the country giving concerts based on original songs.

 In 1976, he travelled as a busker throughout Canada, and played at the Montreal Olympic Games.
 He later toured much of Western Europe busking, spending prolonged periods in Gothenburg, Copenhagen, Munich and Amsterdam before returning to Sweden.
 In 1982, the album Street Harvest was recorded and released in Stockholm, based mainly on his own compositions with acoustic guitar arrangements.
 Don later returned to England, living first in Barwell, Leicestershire then on a canal barge in Barrow Upon Soar, followed by Brixham, Devon, before finally settling in Seaford, Sussex, in 1990.

 In 2001, he recorded the album The Highwayman, with accompaniment by Herbie Flowers, Nick Pynn and Richard Durrant.
 The album contained tracks inspired by Partridge's experiences of life on the road, including the autobiographical song "The Night I Met Elton John" and a treatment of Alfred Noyes’ poem "The Highwayman".
 In 2005, Partridge returned to public attention when his song "Breakfast on Pluto" was included in the soundtrack to the film Breakfast on Pluto.
 Partridge joined indie pop/trip hop duo Lemon Jelly on tour in the UK the same year.
 He also made two appearances on the BBC Television comedy music quiz show, Never Mind The Buzzcocks.

+Personal life and death

+Partridge was married three times, and had four daughters and two sons.
+His third wife, Pam, died a year before him in 2009.

-Partridge died of a heart attack on 21 September 2010, aged 68, in Peacehaven.
+Partridge died of a heart attack while out on a walk on 21 September 2010, aged 68, in Peacehaven.
+At the time of his death, he lived on Downland Avenue, in Peacehaven.
+His Wake was held in Seaford and lasted seven hours.

+Bus 940 in Brighton and Hove was named after him in April 2015, until March 2024 when the name was moved to bus 709.